jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Map Property

-As a user, while I'm viewing the details of a specific property, I want to see where a property is located on a map.
+As an authenticated user, while I'm viewing the details of a specific property, I want to see where a property is located on a map.

 ## Search Buyers By Last Name